 7. The Anschütz 1416 HB:

-German gunmaker Anschütz are famous for their high precision target rifles, but they make a range of excellent hunting guns as well.
+German gunmaker Anschütz is famous for its high precision target rifles, but they make a range of excellent hunting guns as well.
 Their 1416 HB is a real contender for anyone who wants an outstandingly accurate weapon for small game hunting or pest control.

 Built around a classic bolt action and taking a four-round magazine, this is a rifle for skilled hunters who only plan to need a single shot.
 As you’d expect from Anschütz the barrel is first class – in this case it’s a heavy 18-inch model.
 The receiver is immensely strong and houses a miniature Mauser bolt.

 There are no iron sights as standard; Anschütz can supply them, but this little beauty is just begging to have a good scope fitted.
-It can also take a bipod, making for a real tack-driving weapon system.
+It can also take a bipod, making for a real tack-driving weapon system (Click here to see our selection of the best rifle bipods currently on the market).

-German quality doesn’t come cheap and a new 1416 retails for around $1,250, but in return you get unbeatable build quality and unrivalled precision.
+German quality doesn’t come cheap and a new 1416 retails for around $1,250, but in return you get unbeatable build quality and unrivaled precision.

 8. The AR-7 Henry Survival Rifle: